Are my children welcome in church?

 The reception of Holy Communion with other Christians also confesses unity in doctrine.
 The teaching of Holy Scripture, the doctrine preached in our pulpit, and the faith confessed in Holy Communion are one and the same (Acts 2:42; 1 Cor 11:26).
 Holy Communion is not just a moment between "me and Jesus," but a declaration of unity with others in what God's Word teaches.

-Our pastors, as a "steward of the mysteries of God" (1 Cor 4:1), are charged with the spiritual care of all those who commune at our altar, and must "give an account" for their care of Christ's sheep and their administration of Christ's Word and Sacrament (Heb 13:17).
-Therefore we kindly ask that visitors who wish to commune speak with one of our pastors before approaching the altar.
+Our pastor, as a "steward of the mysteries of God" (1 Cor 4:1), is charged with the spiritual care of all those who commune at our altar, and must "give an account" for his care of Christ's sheep and his administration of Christ's Word and Sacrament (Heb 13:17).
+Therefore we kindly ask that visitors who wish to commune speak with our pastor before approaching the altar.

 What if I have difficulty with my hearing?